by Dr. C.H. Weaver M.D. updated 8/2022

 DCIS-MI (DCIS with microinvasion) means that a few of the cancer cells have already started to break through the wall of the duct which essentially makes DCIS-MI a stage I breast cancer.

 Ductal carcinoma in situ with microinvasion can be more challenging for balancing the risks of over treatment versus under treatment.
 Analyses of 134,569 women compared DCISM, DCIS, and stage T1a invasive breast cancer.
 DCISM is likely to be ER+ or PR+ and more likely to be HER2+.
 Following treatment with surgery and radiation the overall survival of women with DCIS is similar but DCIS-MI is more likely to recur.
 Currently, evaluation of the axilla with sentinel lymph node biopsy (SLNB) remains standard care for any patient with DCISM.

 Role of Radiation Therapy For DCIS

 Patients treated with mastectomy generally do not need additional treatment with radiation therapy.
 When DCIS is treated with breast-conserving surgery, additional treatment with radiation therapy has been shown to reduce the risk of cancer recurrence.
 The benefits provided by radiation therapy, however, may vary depending on the underlying biology of the DCIS.5

-For example, one study evaluated over 660 women with DCIS who underwent surgical excision, hormone therapy if indicated and no radiation.
-Patients were divided into two groups: those considered at a low to intermediate risk of developing a recurrence (group A) and those considered to be at an intermediate to higher risk of developing a recurrence (group B).
+In another study 660 women with DCIS who underwent surgical excision, hormone therapy if indicated and no radiation were divided into two groups: those considered at a low to intermediate risk of developing a recurrence (group A) and those considered to be at an intermediate to higher risk of developing a recurrence (group B).

 Follow-up for these two groups of women was approximately 12 years.
 The overall incidence of recurrences in the same breast as the initial cancer (ipsilateral breast cancer recurrence) continued to increase as time progressed throughout the study time period.